Resists up to 2500 SHOTS against an inclined flat surface at 50 km/h.

 The most demanding test that this ball is subjected to is the machine shot test.

 Withstands up to 2500 shots against an inclined concrete surface at 50 km/h at a distance of 2.5 m.

 At the end of the test, we check:

 - the ball's general state: stitching must withstand this test

-- the sphericity: must not have varied by more than 1.5%.
+- the sphericity: it must not have varied by over 1.5%

-- the air pressure: the ball's loss of pressure must not exceed 0.1 bar
+- the pressure: loss of pressure must not exceed 0.1 bar.

 Between 420 and 445 g (Size 5)